 Make sure that before your tenant moves in, there are no sneaky pests hiding beneath the floorboards.
 This includes addressing any structural issues that may allow rodents and bugs to enter your property.

 Once your tenant has moved in, they assume the responsibility to keep the place pest free.
 The best way to do this?
-By following best hygienic practices and keeping the property clean and tidy.
+By following the best hygienic practices and keeping the property clean and tidy.

 If you do find your property has a pest infestation due to unacceptable hygiene practices kept by the tenant, do know that the tenants could be financially liable for the cost of pest eradication.